 Employee evaluation in action

-When filling out the form, it is important to be as specific as possible.
-Include concrete examples and exact details if you can.
-So instead of listing something generic such as ‘Delivers on time or even earlier’ as an achievement, put in ‘For project X, Jess submitted the design document three days earlier than the required date,” rather than “Delivers on time or even earlier.”
+When filling out the form, it is important to be as specific as you can.
+Include real instances and exact details if you can.
+Therefore, as an accomplishment, rather than listing something generic such as “Delivers on time or even earlier,” write in “For project X, Jess delivered the design document three days earlier than the required date,” rather than “Delivers on time or even earlier.”
 Because of this, the production team got to work right away on the drawings, and they were able to hand in the finished product one day ahead of the deadline.

 Encourage a two-way conversation

 Make use of the employee evaluation form as a place of departure.
 When discussing employee performance, it is important to remember that it is a conversation that goes in both directions; therefore, you should urge your employee to express their perspective.
 Inquire about their thoughts and opinions on the following topics:

 - Successes: To what extent are they successful in the various aspects of their jobs?
 What do you consider to be their most significant accomplishments to date?